tdavisjr/tampacc2016/backbone/README.md

 **Node.js should be installed on machine**

 1. CD into this directory (backbone)
-2. Open command line in current directory
-3. Then type: npm start
+2. Then type: npm start